petrusjt/cpp-stream/README.md

 **return** - The new `Stream` object with the mapped values

-##### NOTE

-It doesn't work with lambda functions as of now.
-However, if you pass a named function to it, it works.

 #### T max()

 Returns the maximum element of the stream